 When enabled by an organization that has deployed Office 365, Microsoft Flow provides end-users with the ability to create automated workflows between applications and many different services using connectors.
 Microsoft applications and an ever-growing list of third-party services are available to link together.
 Microsoft Flow lets employees create simple to more complex workflows that can provide efficiencies for businesses around their workflow needs.
 It's an end-user option, that in most cases does not require a developer for workflows.

-In this blog post I’ll show how you can use a simple Microsoft Flow to connect a Microsoft Form that captures data and then populate the information collected into a SharePoint List.
+In this blog post, I’ll show how you can use a simple Microsoft Flow to connect a Microsoft Form that captures data and then populate the information collected into a SharePoint List.
 The SharePoint list in my example is a list that is part of an Office 365 Group.
-If you’re not familiar with Microsoft Forms, it’s a very easy to use application that is included with your Office 365 subscription.
-If enabled in your organization, you can easily create polls, survey’s and quizzes.
-With branching capabilities, you can create some very professional looking data collecting forms.
+If you’re not familiar with Microsoft Forms, it’s a very easy-to-use application that is included with your Office 365 subscription.
+If enabled in your organization, you can easily create polls, surveys, and quizzes.
+With branching capabilities, you can create some very professional-looking data collecting forms.

 Microsoft Forms may lack some more advanced features; SurveyMonkey or TypeForm provides some features you may find helpful.
 One thing that is certain with Office 365, is change.
 I'm sure we will see an increase in Forms features in the future.
 Microsoft Flow has hundreds of connectors, so you could connect a SurveyMonkey form or a TypeForm to your SharePoint list if you need some of the advanced features now.
 The sample forms I show in this post all populate to the same SharePoint List.

-I often highlight the importance around governance for Office 365 Groups in SME’s.
+I often highlight the importance of governance for Office 365 Groups in SME’s.
 While Office 365 is a toolkit for user collaboration, a total free-for-all and the general ability for Group creation is not a best practice.